Skip to main content

 ISAM Proclamation [PDF]

-Invasive Species Action Month
+Invasive Species Action Month (ISAM)

-June is Invasive Species Action Month (ISAM) in Wisconsin.
+June is Invasive Species Action Month in Wisconsin.
 ISAM is an initiative developed by the Wisconsin Invasive Species Council.
 Beginning in 2005, the Council has requested the Governor to proclaim June as ISAM and has hosted the annual Invasive Species Action Awards to award groups and individuals around the state that take action on invasives.
 Learn more about the Council and their efforts on their webpage.

-Invasive Species Awareness Weekend
+Invasive Species Awareness Weekend (ISAW)

 Volunteer Opportunities